zhengyi-ds/zhengyi-ds.github.io/content/about/education.md

       Graduated with Distinction (GPA: 91.2%)

       Courses Included:

-      - Discourse Analysis: Explored textuality and texture, focusing on discourse structure, coherence, and cohesion.
+      - **Discourse Analysis**: Explored textuality and texture, focusing on discourse structure, coherence, and cohesion.
-      - Conversation Analysis and Its Application: Analyzed patterns and organization of spoken interactions, including turn-taking, repairs, and the implicit rules of conversation.
+      - **Conversation Analysis and Its Application**: Analyzed patterns and organization of spoken interactions, including turn-taking, repairs, and the implicit rules of conversation.
-      - Introduction to Linguistics: Covered core areas of linguistics, including Phonetics, Phonology, Morphology, Semantics, Syntax, and Pragmatics.
+      - **Introduction to Linguistics**: Covered core areas of linguistics, including Phonetics, Phonology, Morphology, Semantics, Syntax, and Pragmatics.

 design:
   columns: '1'